yowoda/autopep695/README.md

 - Does not neccesarily follow the style of your next best linter

 It is best to format the code with a tool like [`ruff`](https://docs.astral.sh/ruff/) after running `autopep695 format`.

+# Contributing to `autopep695`

+If you would like to contribute, please read the [contributing manual](https://github.com/yowoda/autopep695/blob/master/CONTRIBUTING.md)